 Thumbing: A technique for holding the map, using your thumb to indicate your present location.
 To do this properly, it is often necessary to fold the map, preferably along the line of travel.

 Charcoal platform: Seen on a number of maps in the U.S., particularly in the northeast states, this terrain feature is generally circular and flat with different vegetation than the surrounding area.
 The "platforms" provided a level surface to transform logs into charcoal.
-(Note: The symbol used to depict a charcoal platform varies among clubs and is not a standard IOF symbol at this time.)
+It is shown on the map as a small brown triangle, and on the control descriptions with an equilateral triangle within a circle.

 Depression: An indentation in the earth, generally rounded at the bottom.
 Smaller depressions are mapped with a 'u' symbol; larger ones use contour (or form) lines with tag lines pointing into the depression.